Max Allan Collins

-Max Allan Collins (born March 3, 1948) is an American mystery writer, noted for his graphic novels.
-His work has been published in several formats and his Road to Perdition series was the basis for a film of the same name.
+Max Allan Collins (born March 3, 1948) is an American mystery writer, noted for his graphic literature, screenplays and comics.
+His best known work includes the Ms. Tree and Road to Perdition comics (the latter being the basis for an acclaimed film of the same name), and his long-running literary series characters such as steely hitman Quarry, hardened thief Nolan, and antiheroic private investigator Nate Heller.
 He wrote the Dick Tracy newspaper strip for many years and has produced numerous novels featuring the character as well.